Challenges & Opportunities for Landlords in 2019

 Falling property values also challenged property investors in 2019.
 While the rate of decline slowed during 2019, it still was not the time for investors to add to their portfolio or offload underperforming assets.
 Most investors have taken a wait and see approach throughout the year, deciding to hold their assets and not risk selling at a loss in a low market.
 For those who’d planned to review their portfolio during 2019, this has resulted in a change of plan and strategy, challenging investors to find creative ways to ride out the downturn and balance their investments.

-2019 Opportunities for Property Investors
+2019 Opportunities for Landlords

 Three successive interest rate cuts during 2019 have reduced the cash rate to 0.75%, the lowest rate on record.
 These cuts, while not a sign of confidence in the economy, still present a number of opportunities for investors.
 First, lower interest rates gives investors the chance to build more equity in their property by maintaining current repayments.
 Second, lower interest rates also improve cash flow, with lower mortgage repayments freeing up funds for landlords to undertake repairs, upgrade amenities or enjoy some much-needed financial breathing space.